 Each employee shall be given a copy of this policy and shall be responsible for knowing and adhering to the requirements of this policy.

 An employee having reasonable grounds to believe that another employee is using or in possession of any illegal drug, or is under the influence of or in possession of alcohol while in the workplace, or is impaired by the use of prescription or nonprescription drugs while on duty shall immediately report the facts and circumstances to a supervisor/principal.
-Any employee who has been convicted of violating any criminal drug statute shall notify his/her supervisor within five (5) calendar days of such conviction.
+Any employee who has been convicted of violating any criminal drug statute or of driving while impaired shall notify his/her supervisor within five (5) calendar days of such conviction.

 Violation of this policy shall subject an individual to personnel action by the Board up to and including termination of employment with the Edenton-Chowan Schools and referral for criminal prosecution or the requirement that the employee participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by the Board and a federal, state or local health law enforcement or other appropriate agency.
 Information concerning available counseling, rehabilitation, and re-entry programs shall be provided to employees.